awsdocs/aws-m2-user-guide/doc_source/both-application-connectivity.md

 1. In **Security & Network**, choose the security group\.
 The link opens the details of the security group in the Amazon VPC console\.

+1. If necessary, choose **Edit inbound rules** and add the following rule if not already present:
+Type
+Custom TCP
+Port
+8196 or the port that matches the listener properties specified in the application definition\.
+For more information, see [Step 2: Create the application definition](tutorial-runtime-ba.md#tutorial-runtime-ba-step2)\.
+Source
+The IP address from where you are calling the application\.
+You can choose **myIP** from the dropdown\.
+If you still have timeout issues, try choosing **Anywhere IPV4** or **Anywhere IPV6**\.
+Make sure to stop the application and start it again after you add the inbound rule on the security group\.

-1. If necessary, choose **Edit inbound rules** and follow the instructions in [Work with security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#working-with-security-group-rules) in *Amazon VPC User Guide*\.
+   For more information, see [Work with security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#working-with-security-group-rules) in *Amazon VPC User Guide*\.